Check whether flange and web are compact or non-compact sections.

 solved Problem 9-9-6, How To Find service LL?

-We want to check the compactness of both the flange and web and find out what type of F equation we will use.
-Please refer to the details of the different F types for doubly symmetric sections based of Chapter F of the specification.
+We want to check the compactness of the flange and web and find out what F equation we will use.
+Please refer to the details of the different F types for doubly symmetric sections based on Chapter F of the specification.

 Chapter F for the design of Members for flexture.